Gender neutrality in genderless languages: Persian

-Other natural languages
+Non-Indo-European languages

 Basque

 The Basque language is largely gender-free.
 Most nouns have no gender, though there are different words for females and males in some cases (ama, "mother"; aita, "father"; guraso, "parent").
-Some words are differentiated according to gender, like in the English language (aktoresa, "actress"; aktore, "act+or"), but they are not the main rule.
+Some words are differentiated according to gender, like in the English language (aktoresa, "actress"; aktore, "actor"), but they are not the main rule.

 For animals, there are particles (oil+o, "hen"; oil+ar, "cock"; hartz eme, "female bear"; hartz arra, "male bear") or different words (behi, "cow"; zezen, "bull").

 While there are no gender-specific pronouns, in some dialects, Basque verbs can agree allocutively with the gender in the intimate singular second person (This is a mark of solidarity, providing no information since the listeners already know their genders.): hik dun, "you (female) have it"; hik duk, "you (male) have it".
 The verb is marked for addressee's gender, if they are intimate singular, whether or not they are referred to in the clause.

 In earlier stages, the relation between hik and zuk was like that of you and thou in early modern English.
 Most Basque speakers already avoid hi as too disrespectful, and its use has been diminishing.

 In practice, the hika forms are more frequent when addressing males than females.

 A perception developed that associates hika to spontaneity, peasantness, directness, values linked to Basque rural males, while the formal forms are used by women.

 It has been explained as a consequence of the rural exodus of Basque peasants.

 Men would become workers in a factory with other men from their town.

 Females would become maids, waitresses, shop clerks where informal Basque would be felt improper.

 When institutions have tried to nuance closeness in their public communications, the male forms have been chosen.

 Non-sexism supporters propose substituting those forms by the more formal ones: zuk duzu "you have it".

 Recently, some Basque feminists have tried to revive the use of hika forms among women.